atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Detection_Rules/sysmon_dns_serverlevelplugindll.md

 ### Sigma rule

 ```
----
 action: global
 title: DNS ServerLevelPluginDll Install
+id: e61e8a88-59a9-451c-874e-70fcc9740d67
 status: experimental
-description: Detects the installation of a plugin DLL via ServerLevelPluginDll parameter in Registry, which can be used to execute code in context of the DNS server (restart required)
+description: Detects the installation of a plugin DLL via ServerLevelPluginDll parameter in Registry, which can be used to execute code in context of the DNS server
+    (restart required)
 references:
     - https://medium.com/@esnesenon/feature-not-bug-dnsadmin-to-dc-compromise-in-one-line-a0f779b8dc83
 date: 2017/05/08